How to set up a limited company in the UK

 The formation of a limited company (Ltd) is quite straightforward, but it's important to know how your legal position, financial arrangements and other responsibilities will change.

-Discover everything you need to know about private limited companies and how to set them up below.
+Discover everything you need to know about private limited companies and how to set one up below.

 What is a limited company?